pedropreciado/GoogleDistanceMatrixAPIWrapper/README.md

 # GoogleDistanceMatrixAPIWrapper

 GoogleDistanceMatrixAPIWrapper is a CLI used to send and receive simple requests to Google's API.
 This wrapper parses through the response and returns the information in an easy-to-read format.
+Built with Ruby and the rest-client gem.

 ## Setup